 Green & Growth® Biochar 100 % Hemp

-Biochar (or biochar) is a carbon-rich material, highly resistant and persistent over time (refractory), obtained by thermal decomposition of any biomass in the absence of oxygen (pyrolysis).
+Biochar (or biocharcoal) is a material which is rich in carbon, it is highly resistant and persistent over time (refractory), it is obtained by means of thermal decomposition from any biomass in the absence of oxygen (pyrolysis).

-The conditions used to obtain biochar (temperature, temperature ramp, retention time, among others), as well as the characteristics of the starting biomass (forest, agricultural waste, animal or food waste, etc.), result in biochar with different physicochemical properties and, therefore, different applications.
+The conditions used to obtain biochar (temperature, temperature ramp, retention time, among others), as well as the characteristics of the starting biomass (forestry, agricultural residues, animal or food residues, etc.), make possible to obtain a biochar with different physical-chemical properties, and, therefore, with different applications.

 Differences between charcoal and BIOCHAR

-There are many charcoals and biochars on the market, but it is important to know how to assess the differential quality between them, because a charcoal can be, for example, harmful to the soil, as well as not being as resistant to degradation over time.
+There are numerous charcoals and biochar on the market, but it is important to know how to assess the differential quality among both of them, because charcoal can be, for example, harmful to the soil, as well as not being so resistant to degradation over time.

-The main differences between charcoal and biochar are:
+The main differences between charcoal and biochar lie in:

-a) The different quality of their starting biomass (some may even contain contaminants derived from varnished wood, sewage sludge from wastewater treatment plants or from illegal forest sources).
+a) The different quality from their starting biomass (some may even contain contaminants derived from varnished wood, sewage sludge or originated in illegal forest sources).

-b) Pyrolysis conditions.
-In biochar they are more careful and at a higher temperature, above 500oC , which allows the decomposition of some compounds that could be harmful to the soil.
+b) The pyrolysis conditions.
+In biochar they are more carefully managed and at a higher temperature, above 500oC, which allows to decompose some compounds that could be harmful for the soil.

-In general, the biochar refers to a more careful product that guarantees that it has been manufactured with clear objectives for its different applications, whether in soils or in other materials.
+In general, biochar refers to a more careful product which it guarantees that it has been manufactured with clear objectives directed to its different applications, whether in soils or in other materials.

 GREEN & GROWTH®